When Winston discovers Ruby has vanished, his heart breaks.

 On the night Anna’s boyfriend tried to kill her, Anna’s badly injured cat Star disappeared.
 Now, half a continent away, Anna’s neighbor tells her about a white cat with unusual markings haunting the neighborhood.
 Do cats have ghosts?
 Or has Star herself somehow made her own incredible journey across the country to be with the only person she’s ever loved?

 Before I get too deep in this week’s blog post, I’m going to point out a few things of my own that will be part of future blog posts (and also touch upon past posts).
 First, I’m participating in the first of three book bundles.
-This kind of bundle (there are several other kinds, which […]
+This kind of bundle (there are several other kinds, which we’ll discuss) combines the fan bases of eight different writers. […]

 As a homicide detective, Frank deals with violent death every day.
 And his reaction to those deaths kills him by inches.
 Until his most recent case forces him to take a long, hard look at his emotional state.
 The murder scene’s only survivor might hold the clues Frank needs to solve the case.
-It might […]
+It might even hold the key to Frank’s very salvation.
+“Little Miracles” […]